 My name is Becky McCurdy.
-This is my twenty-fourth year to teach, and I love my job!
+This is my twenty-sixth year to teach, and I love my job!
 Let me back up a little and tell a little about my life.

 I was born in Daingerfield, Texas, and graduated from Daingerfield High in 1982.
 After high school, I attended Kilgore College and graduated with a degree in Computer Programming in 1984.
 It was during this time that I married the love of my life, Bobby, also a graduate of Daingerfield High School.
 In 1989, I decided that the world of computers was not what I really enjoyed, so I returned to college.
 Many people encouraged me to go into the field of education because I was literally a “Kid Magnet.”
 Near the end of my college training, I did my student teaching in White Oak and fell in love with the school and the community.
 In December of 1991, I graduated from the University of Texas at Tyler with a degree in Interdisciplinary Studies.